stephane-caron/quasistatic-stair-climbing/README.md

 # Supervoxel Plane Segmentation and Multi-Contact Motion Generation for Humanoid Stair Climbing

-Source code for the motion-planning part of the [paper](https://scaron.info/research/ijhr-2016.html).
+Source code for the motion-planning part of [this paper](https://scaron.info/research/ijhr-2016.html).

 ## Abstract